sebington/sebington.github.io/_posts/2024-12-10-learn-data-with-mark.md

 For example, Mark often discusses methods for [constraining LLMs](https://www.youtube.com/watch?v=4Wz61w5zbCk) to provide *structured outputs* from disparate datasets—a crucial capability in real-world development.
 Over time, I’ve noticed that he uses additional on-the-side tools that enhance developer productivity such as [Poetry](https://python-poetry.org/) and, more recently, [uv](https://docs.astral.sh/uv/).
 All the code he demonstrates is freely available on [his GitHub repo](https://github.com/mneedham/LearnDataWithMark) or [his blog](https://www.markhneedham.com/blog/), and he makes a commendable effort to respond to viewer questions.

-In short, Mark Needham is a "fascinating little guy" in the world of programming and AI education.
+In short, Mark Needham is indeed a fascinating guy in the world of programming and AI education.
 His channel is a treasure trove for anyone interested in programming and the incredible possibilities offered by new AI-based tools.
 I highly recommend checking out his content—you’ll likely come away both informed and inspired.

 Note: This content was originally written in French and then translated and post-processed by various AI systems.